Chasing the Total Solar Eclipse in the Far North of Australia

 November 11-19, 2012

-My wife and I decided to take a vacation to Australia, and it just so happened to be around the time of the total solar eclipse visible from the north east of Australia.
+I decided to take a vacation to Australia, and it just so happened to be around the time of the total solar eclipse visible from the north east of Australia.
 (OK, it was more than a coincidence.)
 In anticipation of the event, I had put together the following planning images:

 For more photos from the whole trip, click here.